ifnesi/kafka-pyrallel-consumer/README.md

 ```

 ## Examples
+Before running the examples below, make sure to have Docker up and running, then run `docker-compose up -d`.

 Running with one single thread, with ordering and processing 50 messages.
 Each message will be posted to Postman ECHO.
 It took around 18 seconds:
 - First message: 16:33:26.414